“I have acne and I’m in my 30s. Is that even possible?”

 Developing acne as an adult is something that happens to many of us.
 Whether you should seek treatment depends on whether or not your acne is bothersome to you.
 Consult a dermatologist/doctor so that he or she may assess what is causing your acne.
 They will then determine what treatment options will work best for you.

-Dr Justin Boey is an aesthetic doctor with Sozo Aesthetic Clinic.
+Dr Justin Boey is a medical doctor with Sozo Aesthetic Clinic.
 Dr Boey has a special interest in facial aesthetics relating to pigmentation, acne scars and facelifts, as well as hair loss.